Why Community Service is Important

-Although there will be opportunities for boys to accumulate service hours while they are at Woodberry, their busy schedules limit their service project choices.
+Although there will be opportunities for boys to accumulate service hours while they are at Woodberry, a boys’ boarding school near Washington, D.C., their busy schedules limit their service project choices.
 They should plan to perform the majority of their service work at home during the summer break and/or breaks during the school year.
 Most students seem to derive more satisfaction from making one or two major contributions rather than attempting numerous smaller projects.

 Documenting Community Service

 To facilitate record-keeping at Woodberry, please ask the organization or person supervising the student’s volunteer work to submit written verification of the type of activities he performed and the number of hours he worked.
-This letter can be mailed to Ryan Alexander or sent by email to email@example.com.
+This letter can be sent to the boy's form dean:Frazier Stowers, dean of the third and fourth form

 The sixty-hour service requirement is merely a guideline; many students do much more.
-Each year Woodberry presents the Service Award to the senior who has performed the most community service work.
+Each year the boys’ private school near Washington, D.C. presents the Service Award to the senior who has performed the most community service work.
 We have honored many students who have earned several hundred hours of community service work during their tenure at Woodberry.

 Funding Is Available for Your Service Project